 Implications for Geophysics and Material Science

 The study of iron at extreme conditions has significant implications for geophysics and material science.
-Understanding the properties of iron in the Earth's core helps scientists model the planet's magnetic field and understand the dynamics of the Earth's interior.
+Now, understanding the properties of iron in the Earth's core helps scientists model the planet's magnetic field and understand the dynamics of the Earth's interior.
 In material science, the knowledge of how iron behaves under different conditions can lead to the development of new high-strength alloys and materials for extreme environments.

 Computational Modeling